If you find that Sync has stopped synchronizing and not all of the files are synced, there are a few things you can do.

 -The filename or path is too long.
 On Mac, the max allowed character length is 1024 bytes, while on Windows and Linux it’s 255 bytes.

 - Devices cannot merge folder trees.
-Try re-adding the folder to Sync. so re-indexing this folder may be required.
-You can do this by simply removing and re-adding the folder.
+Try re-adding the folder to Sync, re-indexing this folder may be required.
+You can do this by simply removing the folder from Sync and adding it back.

 - If Sync encounters file system errors it will abandon syncing.
 We advise running a disk check and searching for bad hard drive sectors.
 Also, it's a good idea to see if all drives are mounted properly.